Ontario Highway 407: Planning and initial construction

 with a temporary two lane ramp connecting to Trafalgar Road.

 In the east, an extension to Markham Road, at what was then the southern terminus of Highway 48, was completed in early 1998.
 However, due to the protest of local residents and officials concerning traffic spill-off (a scenario revisited with the extension to Oshawa), the freeway was opened only as far as McCowan Road on February 18.

-The short segment from McCowan Road to Markham Road remained closed for over a year, as locals feared the funneling of traffic onto Main Street, which is named Markham Road south of the freeway.
-Both Markham and McCowan were widened to four lanes between Highway 407 and Steeles Avenue at this time.
-This did not alleviate concerns, but on June 24, 1999, the extension opened to continued protest regardless.
+The short segment from McCowan Road to Markham Road remained closed for over a year, as locals feared the funneling of traffic onto Main Street, which is named "Markham Road" south of the freeway.
+Both Markham and McCowan Roads were widened to four lanes between Highway 407 and Steeles Avenue at this time.
+This did not alleviate concerns, but on June 24, 1999, the extension opened to continue protest regardless.

-In 2000, the 407 consortium had planned to extend the four lane highway by 16 kilometres eastward from Markham to Brock Road in Pickering by the end of the following year.
+In 2000, the 407 consortium had planned to extend the four lane highway by 16 km eastward from Markham to Brock Road in Pickering by the end of the following year.

-The 16-kilometre segment of Highway 407 from Markham to Brock Road in Pickering opened on August 24, 2001.
+The 16 km segment of Highway 407 from Markham to Brock Road in Pickering opened on August 24, 2001.